- How is acute lymphocytic leukemia treated?

 Chemotherapy for acute lymphocytic leukemia

 Chemotherapy (chemo) is the use of drugs to kill cancer cells.
 Usually the drugs are given into a vein or by mouth.
 Once the drugs enter the bloodstream, they spread throughout the body.
-But most chemo drugs don't reach the area around the brain and spinal cord.
-That's why they may need to be put right into the cerebrospinal fluid to kill cancer cells in that area.
+Most chemo drugs don't reach the area around the brain and spinal cord, so the drugs may also need to be put right into the cerebrospinal fluid to kill cancer cells in that area.

-If you have acute lymphocytic leukemia (ALL) and are being treated with chemo, you will be given several drugs over a long period of time (often about 2 years).
-Treatment is separated into phases (see below).
+Chemo is the main treatment for acute lymphocytic leukemia (ALL).
+It generally means getting several drugs over a long period of time (often about 2 years).
+Treatment is separated into three phases.

 Side effects of chemo